(This feature is only available in Dimensions Analytics).

 Groups make it possible to combine multiple entities to a custom group with a custom name, which can then be used in conjunction with other facets, groups or keywords.
 It allows you to create a group of entities of the same type, for example a group of researchers (e.g. “department X”), a group of source titles (e.g. “top journals in neuroscience”), or a group of organizations (e.g. “top Universities”).
 (It is not possible to combine entities of different types (e.g. funders and institutions) into a group.)
 After you have created a group it will appear under the "My groups" facet.

-Custom groups can be used in a search like any other entity available - they can be combined with every other facet or group (with boolean OR or AND), with every keyword, or abstract search.
+Custom groups can be used in a search like any other entity available - they can be combined with every other facet or group (with boolean OR or AND), with every keyword, or similar documents search.
 Groups are available for all data types, but Groups containing entity types which are not available for a data type will be greyed out when this data type is selected.

 How do I create a new group?